tardate/LittleArduinoProjects/Electronics101/SwitchModePowerSupplies/MT3608/VariableBoost/README.md

 ## Notes

-The MT3608 (parts also paroduced as the B6286) is a very efficient boost converter that can deliver up to 24V at 4A.
+The MT3608 (parts also produced as the B6286) is a very efficient boost converter that can deliver up to 24V at 4A.
 It requires only 6 external passive components, and is readily available as a complete module for as little as $0.40.

 In this project, I wanted to build up the standard variable converter circuit from scratch and verify its performance.